By using this site, you agree to the Privacy Policy and Terms of Use.

 How to Calculate the Right Portion Size

-The feeding chart above gives you a solid starting point, but every puppy is unique.
-Here’s how to fine-tune your puppy’s portions for their individual needs.
+The feeding chart above gives you a strong starting point, but every puppy is different.
+Here’s how to fine-tune portions to your puppy’s individual needs.

 Check the Feeding Guide on the Packaging

-All reputable puppy food brands include a feeding guide on the packaging based on your puppy’s current weight and expected adult weight.
+Every reputable puppy food brand includes a feeding guide on the packaging, based on your puppy’s current weight and expected adult weight.
 This is your best starting point.
-However, these guides are general estimates — you should always adjust based on your individual puppy’s body condition and activity level.
+However, these guides are general estimates, so always adjust the amount based on your puppy’s body condition and activity level.

 Use the Body Condition Score (BCS)